vxgmichel/gambatte-terminal/README.md

 It supports:
-- 16 colors, 256 colors and 24-bit colors terminal
+- All 16 colors, 256 colors and 24-bit color utf-8 terminals
+- Kitty and sixel graphics where supported
 - Playing audio from the emulator
 - Using TAS input files as game input
 - Using keyboard presses as game input
+- Remote execution over ssh or telnet (no audio)

 Quickstart